caspersimon/youth-media/content/Week 6/r3 Ward et al.  (2020). Media use and racial and ethnic stereotypes.md

 ## Theoretical perspectives on how children develop racial attitudes and stereotypes
 Several frameworks explain how children’s racial attitudes form:

-- **Social learning approaches:** Children observe and imitate the people around them—this includes not only family and peers but also media figures.
+- **[Social learning](Definitions/theories/Social%20cognitive%20(learning)%20theory%20(Bandura).md) approaches:** Children observe and imitate the people around them—this includes not only family and peers but also media figures.
 - **Cognitive developmental theories:** As children mature, they develop categorization skills and the ability to understand multiple group traits.
 Younger kids rely on surface traits (e.g., skin color), while older ones recognize internal complexities and exceptions.
 - **Developmental intergroup theory (DIT):** Children focus on attributes deemed important by their environment.
 Race becomes salient if society frequently labels and treats groups differently.
 The result: Children hypothesize stereotypes about these groups’ differences.

 **Media’s role:** Media often highlight certain features of specific racial groups, making those aspects chronically accessible.
-Cultivation theory suggests repeated exposure to certain depictions can shape parallel beliefs in viewers, while social cognitive theory underscores identification with, and learning from, media models’ rewarded or punished behaviors.
+Cultivation theory suggests repeated exposure to certain depictions can shape parallel beliefs in viewers, while [social cognitive theory](Definitions/theories/Social%20cognitive%20(learning)%20theory%20(Bandura).md) underscores identification with, and learning from, media models’ rewarded or punished behaviors.

 ## Developmental milestones in children’s understanding of racial categories
-Racial sensitivity appears in infancy.
-By around 3–6 months, some infants prefer faces of their own race (?), suggesting early perceptual discrimination.
+Racial sensitivity appears in [infancy](Definitions/Age%20ranges/infants.md).
+By around 3–6 months, some [infants](Definitions/Age%20ranges/infants.md) prefer faces of their own race (?), suggesting early perceptual discrimination.
 By preschool (ages 3–6), children notice racial-ethnic differences, often relying on external features.
 Majority-group children commonly show in-group favoritism, while minority-group children may show mixed preferences.

-In middle childhood (6–10), children’s thinking becomes more flexible.
+In [middle childhood](Definitions/Age%20ranges/middle%20childhood.md) (6–10), children’s thinking becomes more flexible.
 They understand more subtle traits and see individuals within a group as varied, reducing overt bias.
 By ages 10–14, they grasp broader social complexities, such as socioeconomic differences tied to race.
-During adolescence, youth actively form their own ethnic/racial identities.
+During [adolescence](Definitions/Age%20ranges/Adolescence.md), youth actively form their own ethnic/racial identities.

 ### Does media use affect White youth’s views of POC?
 Research on direct media effects on White children’s racial attitudes is limited but insightful: